xy-repo/q2-data-augment/README.md

                            --o-augmented-table augmented_table.qza
 ```
 "raw_table.qza" and "raw_metadata.tsv" are the input raw feature table and metadata; --p-sampling-depth --> the rarefaction depth; --p-augment-times set to 10 means repeating
-rarefaction 10 times (i.e., enlarge sample 10 times); "augmented_table.qza" is the augmented feature table, its sample size is 10 times larger than "raw_table.qza", and new rarefed samples end with "*_X*" (X represents the *i*_th rarefaction); "augmented_meta.tsv" is the augmented metadata that has matching sample names in "augmented_table.qza".
+rarefaction 10 times (i.e., enlarge sample 10 times); "augmented_table.qza" is the augmented feature table, its sample size is 10 times larger than "raw_table.qza", and new rarefied samples end with "*_X*" (X represents the *i*_th rarefaction); "augmented_meta.tsv" is the augmented metadata that has matching sample names in "augmented_table.qza".

 Note: Only need to augment the training set.